DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 It is fine, leave it to me."

 She was their <span title="jp. 地質 is geology, but that's pretty much wrong term here and most likely it was supposed to be 地理">geographer</span>, Reiren.
-Right now in addition to her seventh layered garments she wore white robe, and her long ears were hidden under the hair.
+Right now in addition to her seven layered garments she wore a white robe, and her long ears were hidden under the hair.
 Her background was a researcher from Io Resistance, who was going to lend her hand - This was how Jeanne explained her presence to soldiers like Saki and Ashlan.

 "Mu..."

-Rinne started sulking from her seat at the back.
+Rinne was sulking from her seat at the back.

 "I cannot agree with this arrangement.
 Why this elf....
-I mean Reiren is sitting with Kai together and enjoying herself."
+I mean Reiren is sitting together with Kai and enjoying herself?"

 "I'm supposed to guide thee, am I not?
-Humans maps have nothing on the forest after all."
+Human's maps have nothing on these woodlands after all."

-Reiren glanced at the Rinne behind.
+Reiren glanced at Rinne behind.

-"Well, I'm more talented that thee after all."
+"Well, I'm more talented than thee after all."

 "That's not true...!
 You... damn flat elf!"

 "What's wrong with being flat!"

-"Please, calm down, both of you."
+"Please calm down, both of you."

-The moment Rinne said the [elf] Kai was struck with utter terror, but it would seem neither Kai or Ashlan shown no sign of noticing it.
+The moment Rinne mentioned [elf] Kai was struck with utter terror, but it would seem neither Kai nor Ashlan showed signs of noticing it.

-_TODO:_ `人類未開の森を突っ切っている最中で、それどころではないのだろう。` the second part is a bit weird, I don't get it?
-Need to try again
+They were probably too busy to notice, while crossing forest unmapped by humans.

 "Hey, Kai?
-I guess even you don't have map of this place?"
+I guess even you don't have a map of this place?"

 Asked Saki, with a gun under her arm.

-"Since the true world and stuff like that, I thought you'd know everything."
+"Since you know about the true world and stuff, I thought you'd know everything."

-"I'm not that knowledgable, you know?
+"I'm not that knowledgeable, you know?
 Besides..."

 But he didn't finish his sentence.
-Hearing it, the elf, who sat besides him, could receive unimaginable shock.
+The elf who sat besides him could receive unimaginable shock if he had done so.
-Thinking like that, these words stuck in his throat.
+Thinking so, these words stuck in his throat.

 In the true world, Ciel Mir forest doesn't exist.

 It was burned down completely.
 During the Great War majority of the forest was burned in battles.
-Moreover with disappearance of foreign gods, who was managing the forest, ecosystem became wrecked.
+Moreover, with the disappearance of the foreign gods who were managing the forest, the ecosystem had gotten wrecked.

 In the true world there was no longer any forest.